FAQS

 64% of SMEs currently face some form of delay in receiving payments from customers.
 In fact, delayed payment was ranked as the top finance-related challenge in a recent survey.
 If your business involves large MNCs or government projects especially, they should understand their long credit terms will affect their vendors’ cash flow as well.

 Furthermore, their finance and purchaser are often not the same people anyway.
 Just like most of us have a car or housing loan, taking a loan doesn’t necessarily suggest how your company is doing, but how you might be expanding.
 Knowing that you have a financier supporting your business can also give them the confidence that you have access to funds to get the necessary equipment or to fund your payroll, ensuring the project’s success.
+To get started, sign up/apply here.

 Share on:

-However, to offer loans to individuals, one would typically need a banking or moneylender license.
-While some may feel a social stigma attached to receiving financing from a licensed moneylender, many popular and reputable fintech companies and even neo-banks actually acquired such licenses to legally serve individuals or businesses which are not considered Local Company, such as sole proprietors (under ACRA Singapore, what we generally refer to as just companies are separated between Local Company and Business Entity).
+However, to offer loans to individuals or some company structure, one would typically need a banking or moneylender license.
+Many popular and reputable fintech companies and even neo-banks acquire such licenses to legally serve individuals or businesses which are not considered Local Companies, such as sole proprietors which is a business entity, but not a Company. (under ACRA Singapore, what we generally refer to as just companies are separated between "Local Company" and "Business Entity").

 Moneylenders are also included in the many categories of lenders we work with, as they can ease the funding gap by offering lower starting loan amounts, faster processing time and relaxed eligibility criteria.
+(We have seen moneylenders charging lower than non-banks on quite a couple of occasions, too)

 Share on: